I Can’t Make This Up by Kevin Hart

 “At every moment in life, there is a fork in the path you are on.
 And you can choose to go right or you can choose to go left.
 Every right you take leads you closer to your best possible destiny; every left leads you further away from it.
 These forks are not just decisions that lead to actions, like saying yes to a job offer, but thoughts that lead to beliefs, like blaming your father for ruining your life.”

-Like Hart, I’ve always tried to go right, something I discuss in detail in How to Approach a Fork in the Road of Life.
+Like Hart, I’ve always tried to go right, something I discuss in detail in How to Make Hard Decisions.
 And while I’ve made a lot of lefts along the way, that’s okay.
 Because sometimes we make mistakes, sometimes we choose what’s expedient over what’s meaningful, and sometimes we have no idea what we’re doing.
 The goal is not to eliminate the lefts.
 It’s to learn from the lefts so that you can make more rights and live with more joy, gratitude, and achievement.

 Stand up for yourself